developerstephanieb/latex_reference/01_fundamentals/01_syntax.md

 ## Quotation Marks

-To produce typographically correct quotation marks, use backticks (`` ` ``) for opening quotes and single apostrophes (`'`) for closing quotes.
+To produce typographically correct quotation marks, use backticks (`` ` ``) for opening quotes and apostrophes (`'`) for closing quotes.
 Using the standard double-quote character will result in incorrect, straight quotes.

 - **Single Quotes**: Use a single backtick (`` ` ``) to open and a single apostrophe (`'`) to close.